Run Service

 restartParmMemberName

-The name of the member that contains control parameters for the Job to restart (1-8 characters only).
+Defines the name of the member that contains control parameters for the job to restart.
+The name must be 1-8 characters only.

 The default value is the member that contains the JCL of the Job.